Four Shields Model: A Nature-Based Framework for Personal Development

-The Four Shields of human wholeness constitute a nature-based cyclical map helping to orient within different phases of human life – from childhood to elderhood -, phases of crisis, change and transformation, as well as in everyday life.
+The Four Shields of human wholeness constitute a nature-based cyclical map that helps you to orient within different phases of human life – from childhood to elderhood -, phases of crisis, change and transformation in everyday life.
 It can help to understand in which phase of a natural development cycle one is and provide guidance on what are “the tasks” at hand.
+If you want to explore how to consciously welcome such transitions, you may also enjoy my article How to Welcome and Navigate Transformations.

 In general, the Four Shields model originates from the observation of transformation processes happening in nature.
 From immemorial times humans across the globe observed their environment: they noticed that all change processes follow similar patterns in a cyclical way.
 Many populations developed their own cyclical models (wheels) depicting the relationships between different elements and phases of transformation.